 - Enclosed chamber stops anyone getting to close to the moving, and usually hot, parts, reducing the risk of accidental injury.

-- Included HEPA filter eliminates any odours and harmful particles in the printer chamber.
+- Included air filter removes odours and harmful particles in the printer chamber.

 - Maximum print size of 140 x 150 x 140 mm, making it a medium-sized printer.

 So far so good.
 But what are the features that really make this printer stand out?

 The Inventor IIS has the following great features:

 - The touchscreen LCD means you get a lot of the information right in front of you, rather than having to refer to a manual or video for instructions or help.
 For example, the intuitive touchscreen gives you instructions on levelling the bed and loading filament, making it ideal for beginners.